I'm curious about the hidden bottlenecks that hold back progress, and the prosperity that's unlocked when they're removed

 ABOUT

-I serve as Chief Technologist at Ducera, an investment bank that has advised on more than $850 billion in transactions since its founding less than a decade ago.
-I'm also Chief Technology Officer and a Partner at WR Hambrecht + Co, whose venture capital and investment banking legacy includes early-stage financings for companies such as Apple, Amazon, Google and Nvidia.
-In addition, I'm Managing Partner of Growth Science Ventures, which conducts primary data science research and manages several venture capital funds, including one for a large healthcare company and another for a large agriculture company, both of which are in the S&P 500.
+Today I'm Chief Technologist at Ducera, an investment bank that has advised on more than $850 billion in transactions.
+I'm also CTO and Partner at WR Hambrecht + Co, whose venture capital legacy includes early financings in Apple, Amazon, Google and Nvidia.
+At Growth Science Ventures, my team manages corporate venture capital funds for two S&P 500 companies and leads primary research on value chain dynamics and disruption.

 SPEAKING